- 1 Waldorf Astoria Los Cabos Pedregal

 Not sure where to start when it comes to sorting through all the luxury hotels in Los Cabos?
 Let us be your guide.

 It's difficult to deny the immediate allure of this mountainside resort, where guests enter via a dramatic tunnel, an infinity pool blends seamlessly into the horizon, and the ocean is never out of view.
-A favorite for romantics, the property feels more like a Mediterranean village than a hotel: each of the 66 rooms feature locally-made ceramics, fireplaces, and private plunge pools, not to mention staggering ocean vistas and complimentary tequila delivered straight to your door.
-The new champagne lounge is a perfect prelude to what awaits at El Farallón, the open-air seafood restaurant cantilevered over the cliffside where live music accompanies your meal.
+A favorite for romantics, the property feels more like a Mediterranean village than a hotel: each of the 115 rooms feature locally-made ceramics, fireplaces, and private plunge pools, not to mention staggering ocean vistas and complimentary tequila delivered straight to your door.
+The Champagne Terrace is a perfect prelude to what awaits at El Farallon, the open-air seafood restaurant cantilevered over the cliffside where live music accompanies your meal.

 Marquis Los Cabos Resort & Spa